chesterwizzle/Haikuverse/README.md

 * **Co-Create Techno-Poetic Art:** Guide powerful AI partners (**Gemini**, **Imagen 3**, and **Text-to-Speech**) to transform your creative spark into multi-sensory experiences.
 Move beyond simple generation to augment your artistry, weaving evocative haiku, stunning visuals, and dynamic audio narrations into a unified whole.

 * **Forge Your Unique Poet's Identity:** This is your stage.
 Define your public persona by curating and publishing your finest multi-sensory experiences, then share them with the world as beautiful 'haiku cards' designed to foster connection and well-being.
 Personalize your avatar with a selection of animated frames, and showcase unique flair unlocked by your creative achievements.
-Cultivate a following, connect with poets who inspire you, and become a celebrated voice within the Haikuverse.
+Grow your social circle within the Poet Network hub, where you can manage your followers, follow inspirational poets, and find friends by user nickname.
+Become a celebrated voice within the Haikuverse.

 * **Cultivate Your Creative Sanctuary:** Haikuverse is a collection of creative sanctuaries.
 Its powerful anti-toxicity tools proactively screen public content using Google Gemini's powerful safety filters, empowering poets to cultivate respectful conversations and foster genuine connection by design.